 All the dolphins in the Monterey Bay are extremely social animals with complex social systems, hierarchies, and have family units, however, the scratches on them prove that they also fight pretty hard.
 The scars on the dolphins match their own mouths so don’t think for a minute that these beautiful highly intelligent creatures are only sweet docile animals because they can really do some biting when they get mad at each other.

-Our local, coastal Bottlenose dolphins are just that.
+Our local, coastal Bottlenose dolphins are common in the Monterey Bay.